gnikolovski/simple_facebook_pixel/README.md

 ------------

 Drupal Commerce and Flag modules are soft dependencies.
 Having these modules installed is optional.
-If you have it installed, then you can use Commerce specific events.
+If you have them installed, then you can use Commerce and Flag specific events.

 INSTALLATION